mmngreco/takt/README.md

 # Takt

 A command-line tool for tracking time, built with Rich and Typer.
+Takt is extensible with plugins, you can create you own pluging to make takt even better check out the [Plugins](#plugins) section.

 ## About the name